Eggnog: Etymology and origins

-The origins, etymology, and the ingredients used to make original eggnog drinks are debated.
+The origins, etymology, and the ingredients used to make the original eggnog drink are debated.

 According to the Oxford English Dictionary, nog was "a kind of strong beer brewed in East Anglia".
-The first known use of the word nog was in 1693.
-Alternatively, nog may stem from the word noggin, a Middle English term for a small, carved wooden mug used to serve alcohol.

-Posset, a curdled beverage of milk and either wine or ale, was a popular beverage in Britain that may have been a precursor to eggnog.
-Some monks would add eggs and figs to posset.
-However, the British drink was also called an egg flip, from the practice of "flipping" (rapidly pouring) the mixture between two pitchers to mix it.
-One dictionary lists the word eggnog as being an Americanism invented in 1765–75.

-Babson College professor Frederick Douglass Opie contends that the term derives from two colonial slang words: grog (rum) that bartenders served in noggins (small wooden mugs).
-From here came egg and grog, then egg-n-grog, and finally the portmanteau eggnog.
-Barry Popik disputes the "egg and grog" theory on the basis that there is absolutely no evidence to support it.

-Another suggestion is that nog is related to the Scottish term nugg or nugged ale, meaning "ale warmed with a hot poker".
+Alternatively, nog may stem from noggin, a Middle English term for a small, carved wooden mug used to serve alcohol.
+However, the British drink was also called an Egg Flip, from the practice of "flipping" (rapidly pouring) the mixture between two pitchers to mix it.
+One dictionary lists the word as being an Americanism invented in 1765-75.Babson College professor Frederick Douglass Opie "...wrote that the term is a combination of two colonial slang words — rum was referred to as grog and bartenders served it in small wooden mugs called noggins.
+The drink first became known as egg-n-grog and later as eggnog."
+Ben Zimmer, executive editor for vocabulary.com disputes the "egg-n-grog" theory as lacking proof; Zimmer states that the term "nog" may be related to the "...Scottish term nugg or nugged ale, meaning "ale warmed with a hot poker."

-The Online Etymology Dictionary states that eggnog was an American neologism of 1775, a compound of egg and nog, the latter term meaning "strong ale".

-The earliest documented example of eggnog dates to 1775, when Maryland clergyman and philologist Jonathan Boucher wrote a poem about the drink: "Fog-drams i' th' morn, or (better still) egg-nogg, / At night hot-suppings, and at mid-day, grogg, / My palate can regale".
-Boucher's verse was not, however, published until 30 years after his death, thus the word first appeared in print only in 1788, in the March 26 edition of the New-Jersey Journal in an article referring to a young man drinking a glass of eggnog.
-An 1869 dictionary entry for eggnog defines it as a mixture of wine, spirits, eggs and sugar; there is no mention of dairy products.
+The first example of the term "eggnog" was in 1775, when Maryland clergyman and philologist Jonathan Boucher wrote a poem about the drink which was not published until 30 years after his death: "Fog-drams i' th' morn, or (better still) egg-nogg, / At night hot-suppings, and at mid-day, grogg, / My palate can regale..."
+The first printed use of the term was in 1788 in the New-Jersey Journal of March 26, which referred to a young man drinking a glass of eggnog.